 According to data from over 2,000 Ratehub.ca users that compared home insurance quotes recently, the average cost of home insurance in Ontario is $1,408 per year.
 Keep in mind that home insurance is calculated on an individualized basis – the most expensive premium for a policy was $9,503 while the cheapest premium was as low as $446.

 In a version of this post from January 2021, the average cost of Ontario homeowners insurance was listed at about $1,250 a year, or just over a hundred bucks a month.
-Ontario tenants, on the other hand, paid approximately $210 per year, or just shy of $20 per month while Ontario condo owners paid on average about $345 per year for insurance.
+Ontario tenants insurance is approximately $210 per year, or just shy of $20 per month, while Ontario condo owners paid on average about $345 per year for insurance.
 So with the new average being a near 13% increase, why are home insurance rates rising so quickly?

 The rising cost of home insurance rates